 The scenarios we highlighted above are just a few examples of the common problems that may warrant resetting your iPhone.
 Fortunately, resetting the password of your Apple ID and iCloud is a walk in the park if you are armed with the information we have given in t his article.
 Check here if you have forgotten the email address of your Apple ID.

-To do this, instructions vary depending on the kind of security you employ for your Apple ID.
+To Reset Your Forgotten Apple ID, instructions vary depending on the kind of security you employ for your Apple ID.
 For instance, if you are asked to verify your cell phone number, make use of the steps for two-factor authentication.

 On Your iPhone, iPod touch, or iPad

 - Ensure your mobile device runs iOS 10 or later version.

 - Hit [your name]>> Password and Security >> Change Password, then follow those steps displayed on the screen for setting a new password.
 If your phone has iOS 10.2 or earlier, tap iCloud >> [your name]>> Password and Security >> Change Password, and follow the ensuing steps.

 Make Use of a Recovery Key

 If you have updated the Apple ID from two-step verification to two-factor authentication in iOS v.11 and later, and have got a recovery key, use the key for resetting your password.